mui/material-ui/examples/create-react-app-with-styled-components-typescript/README.md

-# Create React App example with styled-components
+# Create React App example with styled-components & TypeScript

 The main difference between this and the non-typescript example is that you need to add the following path config to your tsconfig: